 Media reps are happy to fact check your travel story and typically return it promptly with corrections.
 They’re glad to do this because they get a sneak preview of your article.
 And, they don’t want stories published with incorrect facts about their destination.

 Invariably, I get some facts wrong.
-The media reps update or correct them.
-Or, I might have missed an important point, so they’ll let you know about this, too.
+I'm not the expert.
+I leave this to the media reps to update or correct them.
+If I might have missed an important point, they’ll let you know about this, too.

 Do yourself a big favor and don’t skip this important step of fact checking.

-One sure way to make sure an editor will never commission articles from you again is being sloppy with the facts.
+One sure way to make sure an editor stops commissioning articles from you is when you're sloppy with the facts.
 It destroys your credibility and harms the magazine's credibility as well.

 Once or twice I’ve had an article published where a subscriber has challenged one of my facts.
-Unfortunately, every magazine has subscribers with nothing better to do than point out mistakes to editors.
-Editors hate receiving these emails because they feel like fools – and they'll send complaints your way to respond.
+Editors hate receiving these emails because they feel like fools – and they'll send the complaints to you to respond to the reader.